11 Sep 2017

 Just because security breaches exist, does not mean we should or need to live in fear of them.
 Knowledge is power and being observant of the risks and protection protocols can be an effective safeguard.
 Simply knowing how to behave, and understanding the current processes, greatly reduces the security risks of the cloud.

-THE CLEAR MAJORITY of hacks can come down to the fact that someone left their password at 1,2,3, or someone clicked on something they shouldn’t have, exposing the group’s security.
-For instance, the John Podesta email leaks during the recent US elections were the end result of engaging with a social hacking email that advised of the need to update an email password.
-Instances like these have nothing to do with the cloud and training staff in best practices is the most effective combatant to reducing these breaches.
+THE CLEAR MAJORITY of hacks can come down to the fact that someone left their password at 1,2,3.
+Or because someone clicked on something they shouldn’t have, exposing the group’s security.
+For instance, the John Podesta email leaks during the 2016 US Presidential elections.
+These were the end result of engaging with a social hacking email that advised of the need to update an email password.
+Examples like these have nothing to do with the cloud.
+Training staff in best practices is the most effective combatant to reducing these breaches.

 Of course, all security manufacturers need to make sure their products are tested and bent to the highest standards to defend against vulnerabilities.
-While there can never be a 100% guarantee that there won’t be an attack, once you test your products to the highest degree and use a solid service provider, the risk to customers is greatly deflated.
+While there can never be a 100% guarantee that there won’t be an attack, once you test your products to the highest degree, the risk to customers is greatly deflated.